-A center created for moms by moms, The Nesting Place is a supportive non-judgmental environment for Long Island aspiring, expectant, new, and veteran parents to gather, share, and grow alongside one another and experts in their pregnancy, birth, postpartum, and parenting journeys.
+The Nesting Place is a supportive non-judgmental environment for Long Island aspiring, expectant, new, and veteran parents to gather, share, and grow alongside one another and experts in their pregnancy, birth, postpartum, and parenting journeys.

-Located conveniently in Farmingdale, The Nesting Place offers 1:1 counseling services, women’s health physical therapy, exercise & yoga classes for kids and adults, prenatal & postnatal, childbirth & baby preparation classes, support groups, mom, parenting & wellness workshops, and more.
+The Nesting Place offers 1:1 counseling services, women’s health physical therapy, exercise & yoga classes for kids and adults, prenatal & postnatal, childbirth & baby prep classes, support groups, mom, parenting & wellness workshops, and more.

 Through her work as a doula and own experience in becoming a mother, her passion has only continued to grow.
 Laura believes in connecting families with resources and face to face support services to help them make informed decisions throughout their unique journey.